kensei-te/mat_interp/README.md

 	mysql> exit;
 	```
 	The script will make a database named "Mat_interp", and make a user "mat_user_1" with password, and give a privilege to this user to modify the database Mat_interp.
 You can modify them by editing createdb.sql.
 5. edit a configuration file ".my.cnf" for mysql.
 Here we write password for user1 who is allowed to modify only Mat_interp database.
-From now on, "config.ini" will be referenced from executing "app.py", and you do not need to enter password each time.
-You can modify the setting to make things safer.

 	```bash
 	vi ~/.my.cnf